Baker3624/Recipe-Organizer-App/README.md

-# Recipe-Organizer-App
-Project description
-The app that I will be developing is a recipe organizer that allows users to save recipes from websites, friends, and family, or enter their own.
-This app will also allow users to organize recipes in alphabetical order or by the date it was saved.
-Users will be able to search for the name of a recipe to save time from scanning through an entire list.
-What makes this app unique is that users will be able to create a shopping list of the ingredients they need.
-Problem addressing
-The problem that this app will be addressing is people forgetting recipes or having them written down in a book.
-A recipe book can get damaged, fade, or fill up over time, so the need for another recipe book to rewrite recipes can be time-consuming.
-Almost everyone has a smart device today, so with this app, they will be able to save recipes they find, get from others, or come up with themselves.
-Platform
-The platform will be a mobile application for Android devices.
-Front/Back End
-On the front end, there will be an intuitive design that allows for seamless navigation, a responsive layout for various screen sizes and different orientations, and user user-friendly that allows users to easily navigate.
-On the back end, storage of user-generated content such as shopping lists and recipes, security measures that will ensure user data is safe, and efficient data processing to ensure the app runs smoothly.
-Functionality
-Manage Recipes
-•	Save recipes from websites or enter them manually.
-•	Allow for organization into categories (Breakfast, Lunch, Dinner, Desserts).
-•	Search and filter feature.
-Shopping List
-•	Create a shopping list based on a selected recipe.
-•	Allow for items to be added or removed.
-•	Able to mark items as purchased.
-Categorization
-•	Allows for recipes to be categorized based on type or occasion.
-•	Give the option to personalize or favorite recipes.
-Sharing
-•	Allows users to share with family and friends through text messages, email, or social media.
-Design (Wireframes)
-Home Screen
-•	Navigation menu to access different sections (Recipes, Shopping List, Settings)
-•	Favorited Recipes
-Recipe View
-•	Displays recipe details including ingredients, cooking time, and instructions.
-•	Option to save or add a recipe to a meal plan.
-•	Option to favorite recipe.
-Shopping List
-•	Itemized list with checkboxes.
-•	Ability to change quantities or remove items.
-Category Management
-•	Ability to use visual representations to categorize with custom icon colors.
-•	Drag-and-drop for easy organization.
-Settings
-•	User preferences such as units of measurement.
-•	Account management options for profile settings.
+# Recipe Organizer App

+## Project Description
+The Recipe Organizer App is designed to simplify the process of managing and accessing recipes.
+Users can save recipes from various sources, including websites, friends, and family, or input their own.
+The app allows for easy organization of recipes, enabling users to sort them alphabetically or by the date they were saved.
+Additionally, users can create shopping lists directly from recipes, streamlining their grocery shopping experience.

+## Problem Addressing
+The app addresses the common problem of forgetting or misplacing recipes, often written down in books that can become damaged or lost over time.
+By providing a digital platform accessible on smart devices, users can securely store and access their recipes anytime, anywhere.
+This eliminates the need for manual transcription or searching through physical recipe collections.

+## Platform
+The Recipe Organizer App will be available as a mobile application specifically developed for Android devices, ensuring accessibility to a wide user base.

+## Front/Back End
+### Front End
+- Intuitive Design: The app features an intuitive user interface for seamless navigation.
+- Responsive Layout: The layout adapts to various screen sizes and orientations for optimal user experience.
+- User-Friendly: User-centric design principles are employed to enhance usability and accessibility.

+### Back End
+- Storage: User-generated content such as recipes and shopping lists are securely stored.
+- Security Measures: Robust security protocols are implemented to protect user data.
+- Data Processing: Efficient data processing mechanisms are employed to ensure smooth app operation.

+## Functionality
+### Manage Recipes
+- Save recipes from websites or input manually.
+- Organize recipes into categories (Breakfast, Lunch, Dinner, Desserts).
+- Search and filter feature for easy recipe retrieval.

+### Shopping List
+- Generate a shopping list based on selected recipes.
+- Add or remove items as needed.
+- Mark items as purchased for tracking.

+### Categorization
+- Categorize recipes based on type or occasion.
+- Personalize or favorite recipes for quick access.

+### Sharing
+- Share recipes with family and friends via text messages, email, or social media platforms.

+## Design (Wireframes)
+### Home Screen
+- Navigation menu to access different sections (Recipes, Shopping List, Settings).
+- Display of favorited recipes.

+### Recipe View
+- Detailed display of recipe including ingredients, cooking time, and instructions.
+- Option to save or add a recipe to a meal plan.
+- Ability to favorite a recipe for quick reference.

+### Shopping List
+- Itemized list with checkboxes for easy tracking.
+- Option to adjust quantities or remove items.

+### Category Management
+- Visual representations for categorization with customizable icon colors.
+- Drag-and-drop functionality for effortless organization.

+### Settings
+- User preferences such as units of measurement.
+- Account management options for profile settings.